Feb 23, 2014 Dream log

 I agree in this new life I am no longer living for myself.
 I am putting all my faith in Christ.
 Because Christ is much greater than anything else this world can give, having Him as the center of my life makes my life much greater than I can ever make out of it myself.

 I had McDonald’s for dinner.
-To my brilliance I sipped on the sweet ice tea as I watched late night TV, forgetting that I was sensitive to caffeine.
+To my brilliance I sipped on the dollar sweet ice tea as I watched late night TV, forgetting that I was sensitive to caffeine.
 Couldn’t fall asleep till near five in the morning.

 Monday: Ate at the Flamingo Garden for lunch, practically servery food. like Slept all day after the flight.
 Had Paris buffet for dinner, I thought it was quite nice.